eliska161/kartarkiv/WASABI_REGION_FIX.md

 # Wasabi Region Fix

 ## Problem
-Getting `AuthorizationHeaderMalformed` error when downloading files from Wasabi.
+Getting `400 Bad Request` error when downloading files from Wasabi.
 The issue is that the region used for signing must match the actual bucket region.

 ## Current Configuration
 - **Endpoint**: `https://s3.eu-central-2.wasabisys.com`
 - **Bucket**: `kartarkiv-storage`
-- **Region**: `eu-central-2` (confirmed from Wasabi dashboard)
+- **Region**: `us-east-1` (confirmed from server response: `x-amz-bucket-region: us-east-1`)

 ## Solution
 The region used for signing must match the actual bucket region.
-The code now auto-detects the region from the endpoint URL.
+Wasabi buckets are typically in `us-east-1` region regardless of endpoint location.

 ### Environment Variables (Current):
 ```